Tokai University Hospital

 Main target diseases

-Our remit includes the classic collagen vascular diseases—rheumatoid arthritis, systemic lupus erythematosus, polymyositis/dermatomyositis, systemic sclerosis, and vasculitis—as well as related conditions such as Sjögren’s syndrome, mixed connective tissue disease, adult-onset Still’s disease, antiphospholipid syndrome, Behçet’s disease, and other autoimmune diseases (e.g., idiopathic thrombocytopenic purpura, autoimmune hemolytic anemia).
+In addition to classic collagen diseases such as rheumatoid arthritis, systemic lupus erythematosus, polymyositis/dermatomyositis, systemic scleroderma, and vasculitis, other collagen diseases and related disorders such as Sjögren's disease, mixed connective tissue disease, adult-onset Still's disease, antiphospholipid antibody syndrome, and Behçet's disease, as well as other autoimmune diseases (idiopathic thrombocytopenic purpura, autoimmune hemolytic anemia).

 Main medical achievements